OpenRockets/web-dev-error-solutions/errors/javascript/creating-a-css-only-expanding-card/README.md

-# 🐞 Creating a CSS-Only Expanding Card
+# 🐞 Creating a CSS-only Expanding Card

-This document details a CSS-only solution to create an expanding card effect.
-This effect involves a card that, upon hover, expands to reveal more content.
-No JavaScript is required.
-We'll achieve this using CSS transitions and transforms.
+This document details a CSS-only solution to create an expanding card effect, where clicking a card reveals more content.
+We'll utilize pure CSS3 transitions and transformations to achieve this without JavaScript.

-**Description of the Styling:**
+## Description of the Styling

-The card consists of two main parts: a front and a back.
-The front displays a summary, while the back reveals additional information.
-Using CSS transitions, we'll smoothly animate the transform of the card's elements on hover.
-We'll use the `transform: rotateY()` property to create the flip effect, though it's subtly applied to achieve expansion instead of a full 180-degree flip.
+The styling involves a simple card structure with a hidden content area.
+On hover or click, we use CSS transitions to smoothly animate the height of the card, revealing the hidden content.
+A subtle background color change adds to the visual feedback.

-**Full Code:**
+## Full Code

 ```html
 <!DOCTYPE html>